tong-jin-nyu/learning-notes/database/medium-180-consecutive-numbers.md

 `id is the primary key for this table.`

 Write a SQL query to find all numbers that appear at least three times consecutively.

 Return the result table in **any order**.

 The query result format is in the following example:

-Logs table:
+Table `logs`

 | Id | Num |
 | -- | --- |